TheBueckert/cm-application-2021/README.md

  I like to dedicate myself to work and apply my all.
  As a less experienced developer, its easy to second guess myself or face hesitancies in development.
  But with a team, I like to do the best I can to help *us* do the best we can.
- The internship would be a position for me to really go the extra mile, read the docs, be sure of my work and level up for a bigger cause.
+ The internship would be a position for me to really go the extra mile, read the docs, and make myself effective by levelling up for a bigger cause.
  When my mistakes are no longer just my own and others will suffer, it gives me a steady reason to build upon and grow as much as possible.

 <br>